MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

     3. Wait at least one day for internet-based clients to receive policy about the new CMG.
     4. Delete the classic CMG.

+### Modifications in the Azure portal

 Only modify the CMG from the Configuration Manager console.
-Making modifications to the service or underlying VMs directly in Azure is not supported.
+Making modifications to the service or underlying VMs directly in Azure isn't supported.
 Any changes may be lost without notice.
 As with any PaaS, the service can rebuild the VMs at anytime.
 These rebuilds can happen for backend hardware maintenance, or to apply updates to the VM OS.

+### Delete the service

 If you need to delete the CMG, also do so from the Configuration Manager console.
 Manually removing any components in Azure causes the system to be inconsistent.
 This state leaves orphaned information, and unexpected behaviors may occur.